-Individual Invo lvement in the Misconducts Negative Impacts on Science and on Public at Large Degree of Maliciousness Period of KAKENHI Suspension Subject of Research Misconduct malicious individual(s) who, for ex ng of the research ample, had intention of research misconduct from the 10 years (b) Author(s) of paper(s), etc. related to the Responsible author(s) of the paper(s) in question Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are major, or the level of maliciousness involved in the acts is high 5 to 7 years earch Misc which research misconduct research equivalent responsibilities) Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are minor, or the level of maliciousness involved in the acts is low 3 to 5 years onduct (s) have been identified (other than (a) above) Author(s) of the paper(s) in question other than the responsible author(s) described above 2 to 3 years (c) Individual(s) involved who are not the authors of the research paper(s) for which research misconduct(s) are identified.
-2 to 3 years Responsible author(s) of paper(s), (corresponding author, lead author or other authors bearing equivalent responsibilities) for which research misconduct(s) are other authors bearing equivalent Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are major, or the level of maliciousness involved in the acts is high 2 to 3 years identified, but not involved in the alleged research misconduct Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are low, or the degree of severity of the acts is low 1 to 2 years
+Individual Invo lvement in the Misconducts Negative Impacts on Science and on Public at Large Degree of Maliciousness Period of KAKENHI Suspension Su malicious individual(s) who, for exng of the research cample, had intention of research misconduct from the 10 years bject of Res (b) Author(s) of paper(s), etc. related to the Responsible author(s) of the paper(s) in question (corresponding author, lead Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are major, or the level of maliciousness involved in the acts is high 5 to 7 years Subject of Research Misconduct research in which research misconduct (corresponding author, lead author or other authors bearing equivalent responsibilities) Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are minor, or the level of maliciousness involved in the acts is low 3 to 5 years (s) have been identified (other than (a) above) Author(s) of the paper(s) in question other than the responsible author(s) described above 2 to 3 years (c) Individual(s) involved who are not the authors of the research paper(s) for which research misconduct(s) are identified.
+2 to 3 years Responsible author(s) of paper(s), (corresponding author, lead author or other authors bearing equivalent responsibilities) for which research misconduct(s) are other authors bearing equivalent Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are major, or the level of maliciousness involved in the acts is high 2 to 3 years ident olved in the alleged research Cases where it is judged that the impact on the progress of the science in the field in question and the social impact are low, or the degree of severity of the acts is low 1 to 2 years

-In cases where specific issues for extenuation such as voluntary withdrawal of the paper in question may be taken into account, the suspension period can be shortened as judged fit.
+^{} In cases where specific issues for extenuation such as voluntary withdrawal of the paper in question may be taken into account, the suspension period can be shortened as judged fit.